emtothed/uniswap-gasless-swap/README.md

 # Universal Swapper

-Universal Swapper is a smart contract and script toolkit for performing token swaps on Ethereum and compatible chains using Uniswap's Universal Router and Permit2.
+Universal Swapper is a smart contract and script toolkit for performing gassless swaps on Ethereum and compatible chains using Uniswap's Universal Router and Permit2.
 It enables gas-efficient, permissioned swaps with batch permit support, fee handling, and flexible architecture for backend or user-driven execution.

 ## Features
 - **Universal Router Integration**: Swap any ERC20 tokens using Uniswap's Universal Router.